TheImagingSource/IC-Imaging-Control-Samples/Python/Open Camera, Grab Image to OpenCV/README.md

-# Open Camera, Grab Image to OpenCV
+# Python Samples for Windows and IC Imaging Control
-This sample shows, how to use a The Imaging Source camera in Python Windows, grab images and forward them to OpenCV
+Thes samples show, how to use a The Imaging Source camera in Python Windows, grab images and forward them to OpenCV and use callbacks

 Programming Language : Python